athenasaurav/Coqui-App/README.md

 ```

 Use wget to download.
 In the Colab NoteBook i have pre downloaded it to my Drive and just copyied to my Notebook.

+## APP.py

+There are three kinds of run env in the repo.
+The *.ipynb file can be run directly in a colab notebook after downloading the ```SE_checkpoint.pth.tar``` and ```best_model_latest.pth.tar``` in the notebook properly.

+You can also run the app.py to launch the Gradio app.
+Remember to install the necessary dependencies.